ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_3_Processes_control.md

     $ head -n 5 list1 > list5
     $ sort list5 > list5sorted

 This is a bit slow and you have to remember to remove the temporary file called names when you have finished.
-What you really want to do is connect the output of the who command directly to the input of the sort command.
+What you really want to do is connect the output of the `head` command directly to the input of the `sort` command.
 This is exactly what pipes do.
 The symbol for a pipe is the vertical bar `|`

 For example, typing